Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Introduction

+All the above work focuses on static CBG, which is a single-shot game.
+In a dynamic CBG with a budget constraint, the players act strategically based on the observed history repeatedly over a finite time horizon, and the allocation strategies across time periods are essentially correlated and coupled.
 The dynamic CBG can be viewed as a two-level problem.
-On the upper level, the learner is faced with an optimization problem for the distribution of budget over the entire time horizon.
-On the lower level, at each round, the learner must play a one-shot CBG to strategically distribute the designated budget at that round over the battlefields \cite{hajimirsaadeghi2017spectrum}.
-The authors of \cite{hajimirsaadeghi2017spectrum} use a dynamic CBG for spectrum resource allocation problem where two network service providers offer limited spectrum resources to multiple users over a finite time horizon.
+On the upper level, the learner is faced with an optimization problem for the distribution of budget over the time horizon.
+On the lower level, in each round, the learner must play a one-shot CBG to strategically distribute the designated budget for that round over the battlefields.

+Our work is also related to \cite{hajimirsadeghi2016internetwork,hajimirsaadeghi2017spectrum,vu2019combinatorial}. \cite{hajimirsadeghi2016internetwork} studies the spectrum allocation problem using a CBG model and proposes a learning algorithm based on fictitious play to compute the Nash equilibrium of static CBG numerically.
+However, the authors do not consider the playing-while-learning scenario, and the purpose of the learning algorithm is numerical convergence rather than strategic action.
+The essence of \cite{hajimirsadeghi2016internetwork} is still a static game.
+In \cite{hajimirsaadeghi2017spectrum}, the authors study a dynamic CBG model for spectrum resource allocation problem where two network service providers offer limited spectrum resources to multiple users over a finite time horizon.
 The problem is formulated as a discrete-time dynamic game, and the saddle-point equilibrium strategies are found under some technical assumptions.
-However, the model in \cite{hajimirsaadeghi2017spectrum} does not involve any learning dynamics.
-Authors in \cite{vu2019seqlrn} propose an online learning algorithm for repeated CBG.
-Different from our model, they do not impose a budget constraint; instead, the per-round budget of the learner is controlled. \cite{vu2019seqlrn} ignores the high-level budget allocation problem because the unused budget in one stage will not be accumulated to the subsequent stages, and the learner has to use all his per-round budget in each round.
-Therefore, we will use different ideas to incorporate the budget constraint into our game dynamics.
+However, \cite{hajimirsaadeghi2017spectrum} does not involve any learning dynamics and only considers the upper-level model ignoring the lower-level strategy.
+Authors in \cite{vu2019combinatorial} propose an online learning algorithm for repeated CBG where the learning player learns the history of actions and rewards and acts strategically.
+Different from our model, they do not impose a total budget constraint; instead, the per-round budget of the learner is controlled. \cite{vu2019combinatorial} ignores the upper-level budget allocation because the unused budget in one stage will not be accumulated to the subsequent stages.
+Therefore, we will use new ideas to incorporate the budget constraint into our game dynamics.